 What is a travel manager?

-A travel manager is a person responsible for all aspects of business travel.
-They help to make a company’s corporate travel policy, create relationships and deals with travel agents, and organize travel expenses.
-Post-trip, a travel manager is in charge of analyzing data and using it to streamline future travel.
-They must also have a set of skills that include excellent interpersonal and negotiating skills and a keen eye for data management.
+A travel manager is responsible for all aspects of business travel.
+They help design a company’s travel policy, manage travel arrangements, organize and monitor travel expenses, and look out for the well-being of business travelers.
+Post-trip, a travel manager is in charge of analyzing data and using it to streamline and improve future travel.
+They must possess the right set of skills that include excellent communication and organizational skills as well as be keen, strategic thinkers.

 Responsibilities of a travel manager